dart-lang/site-www/src/tools/index.md

   [Dart Style Guide](/guides/language/effective-dart/style).
   IDEs that support Dart generally allow you to format the code within the IDE.
 Or you can run the formatter from the command line (`dartfmt`).

+Other tools, such as the [build_runner code generator,](/tools/build_runner) aren't in the SDK but are distributed in packages.